cli/cli/.github/CONTRIBUTING.md

 * open an issue if things aren't working as expected
 * open an issue to propose a significant change
 * open a pull request to fix a bug
+* open a pull request to fix documentation about a command
 * open a pull request if a member of the GitHub CLI team has given the ok after discussion in an issue

+Please avoid:

+* adding installation instructions specifically for your OS/package manager

 ## Building the project